Raja Ravi Varma: A Fine Mixture of European Realism and Indian Sensibility

 Rani Bharani Thirunal Lakshmi Bayi was the Senior Queen of Travancore from 1857 until her death in 1901.
 Rani Lakshmi Bayi of Travancore is a fine example of Varma’s dedication to painting fine details on costumes and jewelry.
 The Queen is dressed in an opulent gold skirt with silver details.
 A heavily gold-bordered red fabric drapes her upper body which contrasts with her royal blue blouse.

-She is wearing an ‘oddiyanam’ or a waist ornament.
-The purpose of the waist belt was not just to hold the sari, but actually it was to keep the waistline slim.
+She is wearing an oddiyanam, or a waist ornament.
+The purpose of the waist belt was not just to hold the sari, it actually was to keep the waistline slim.
 The tight belt accentuates the hips of the woman, which in southern India is a sign of feminine beauty.
 She is wearing pearls and traditional jewelry of the Malabar region.
-On her fingers she wears rings studded with precious gems.
+On her fingers, she wears rings studded with precious gems.
 The use of gold shows Varma’s admiration of the Tanjore paintings combined with European realism.

 For There Comes Papa, the models were Varma’s daughter, Mahaprabha Thampuratti of Mavelikkara, and her son, Marthanda Varma.
 In this double portrait, Mahaprabha is wearing a traditional sari of southern India.
 This was the traditional form of wearing a sari without a blouse.
 It is argued that the custom of covering the upper body was introduced by the British colonials in pre-independent India.
 Their Victorian morality of covering all body parts clashed with the Indian sari which permits some amount of bare skin.
 The little boy only wears jewelry, not clothes.
 This painting celebrates motherhood and the comforts of family life.
 There is a dog at the woman’s foot and the interiors are painted in fine detail.